thegreenpaladin/Liberr/README.md

 # Liber

-A basic library management system built using javascript and PHP.
+A basic library management system built using JavaScript and PHP.